estuary/flow/site/docs/reference/working-logs-stats.md

 #### Printing logs by task type

-Within a given tenant, you can print logs for all deployed tasks of a given type using the flag `--task-type` followed by one of `capture`, `derivation`, or `materialization`.
+Within a given prefix, you can print logs for all deployed tasks of a given type using the flag `--task-type` followed by one of `capture`, `derivation`, or `materialization`.

 ```console
 flowctl logs --tenant acmeCo --task-type capture